sekka1/managedkube.com/_posts/2019-01-11-lowering-kubernetes-costs.md

 If you are able to leverage this type of instance, then you can save a lot.
 From the Spot Instance Pricing History chart (also viewable in the AWS console), the On-Demand price for a normal m5.xlarge instance is $0.1920/hour.
 The average price for the last three months on a Spot Instance has been around $0.090/hour.
 That means you could be saving ~50% off of the On-Demand price with a Spot Instance if you can stomach the ups and downs of the prices.
 One important way to prepare for the volatility of Spot Instance pricing is to have a scheme in place so that if the Spot price goes beyond what you want to bid for (which can happen at anytime), you have an automated mechanism to switch from using Spot Instances to using On-Demand Instances or find other Spot Instances to turn on.

 ### Using SpotInst.com
-SpotInst.com (not affiliated with AWS Spot Instances) is a very good paid option to manage Spot Instances and On Demand Instances.
+<A HREF="https://spotinst.com/">SpotInst.com</a> (not affiliated with AWS Spot Instances) is a very good paid option to manage Spot Instances and On Demand Instances.
 This company exclusively helps you to safely use Spot Instances.
 They charge you 10-12% (I have heard of volume deals negotiated to <5%) of your savings from using Spot Instances.
 If you wouldn’t otherwise set up the infrastructure to use Spot Instances, SpotInst.com is in essence a ‘free’ service since it just reduces the amount that you save from using Spot Instances.
 And if you would set up your own infrastructure to use Spot Instances, the key question to ask then is if that internal development will cost you more than 10-12% of your ongoing savings?

 SpotInst.com will help you maintain a fleet of servers that can be a mix of Spot or On-Demand Instances.
 If the Spot prices go above what you’d like to pay, they will turn on the On-Demand Instances for you.
 They have very fancy predictive algorithms that forecast when Spot prices will go up or down.
 SpotInst.com then uses this information to manage your fleet, either by turning you on other Spot Instances or using On-Demand Instances to fulfill what you have specified as the minimum number of instances in your fleet.
 They are also natively integrated with Kubernetes, so they can tell your Kubernetes cluster when they are going to take an instance offline by cordoning it off and draining the pods off that node safely instead of just turning it off.
 SpotInst.com is a good option if you would like to buy a solution.
 It is very well rounded and offers a lot of great features.